GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/openid-connect.md

 # OpenID Connect Provider (OP)
 The Gluu Server's oxAuth software passes all [OpenID Provider conformance profiles](http://openid.net/certification/) and supports the following OpenID Connect specifications: Core, Dynamic Client Registration, Discovery, Form Post Response Mode, Session Management, and the draft for Front Channel Logout.

+!!!
+Note
-During deployment of the Gluu Server, oxAuth is a required component.
+    oxAuth is a required component in all Gluu Server deployments.

 ## Protocol Overview
 OpenID Connect is an identity layer that profiles and extends OAuth 2.0.